OctopusDeploy/blog/blog/2018-02/cloudformation-and-java.md

  - Java
 ---

-Over the last few months a number of new features have bee added to Octopus which allow you to deploy Java application, consume artifacts from Maven feeds, and deploy AWS CloudFormation templates.
+Over the last few months a number of new features have been added to Octopus which allow you to deploy Java applications, consume artifacts from Maven feeds, and deploy AWS CloudFormation templates.
 In this blog post we'll look at how all of these elements can be brought together to deploy Java applications in a cloud based environment.

 ## The Maven Feed

 The application that we'll be deploying will be sourced from Maven central.
-To do this we need to have the Maven feed configured in Octopus.
+To access this we need to have the Maven feed configured in Octopus.
 This is done in {{Library>External Feeds}}.
 The Maven Central URL is https://repo.maven.apache.org/maven2/.

 ![Maven Feed](maven-feed.png "width=500")